catherinehhu/blog_site/content/blog/chilli-oil/index.md

 I’ve come to understand the true importance of the knowledge *yeye* gave me, for those recipes hold more than lists of ingredients.
 I’ve come to believe that food serves as an otherworldly bridge to rich, vivid memories between people.
 Seeing the chilli oil cooling on my counter, to be used to season dandan noodles or to flavor homemade pickled garlic, I remember the moments I never knew and rediscover the ties to family that I thought had been lost.

 As I’ve grown up in California, food has been the medium through which I’ve made new families and found new communities throughout high school and college.
-After all, nothing builds bonds like trying ghost pepper flavored chips and eating spicy instant ramen together at 1 am.
+After all, nothing builds bonds quite like trying ghost pepper flavored chips and eating spicy instant ramen together at 1 am.

 Food brings people together.
 During these moments, I'm reminded of my *yeye* when we made chilli oil together for the first time on that lazy Sunday afternoon because it feels like he’s teaching me how food can heal and connect—transcending language, distance, and time—all over again.